woman writing in journal and setting financial resolutions for the new year

 What are some good financial resolutions someone could make for the New Year?

-8. Start an emergency fund: Aim to save three to six months’ worth of living expenses in case of unexpected events, such as job loss or medical bills.
+• Start an emergency fund: Save three to six months’ worth of living expenses for unexpected events like job loss or medical bills.
+Learn how to build one here.

-10. Review and adjust: Review your progress regularly and adjust your financial plan as needed to stay on track and reach your goals.
+• Review your progress regularly: Adjust your goals as needed to stay on track throughout the year.

 Remember, the key to successful financial resolution is making a plan and sticking to it.
 Start with small, achievable steps and gradually work towards your larger financial goals.